matheus-rech/freesurfer/mri_histo_util/README.md

 We distribute a GMM_MODE named "1mm" that we have used in our experiments, and which is the default mode of the code.
 If you want to use your own model, you will need to create another triplet of files of your own (use the 1mm version as template).

-## Output:

-The output directory will contain the following files:

-- bf_corrected.mgz: bias field corrected version of the input scan
-- SynthSeg.mgz: SynthSeg segmentation of the scan at the whole structure level
-- MNI_registration.mgz: deformation file with registration to MNI atlas (which can be found under data/mni.nii.gz)
-- seg_[left/right].mgz: segmentation files (one per hemisphere).
-- vols_[left/right].csv: files with volumes of the brain regions segmented by the atlas, in CSV format.
-- lookup_table.txt: the lookup table to visualize seg_[left/right].mgz, for convenience
-- done: this is an empty file that gets written upon successful completion of the pipeline.

-You can visualize the output by CDing into the results directory and running the command:

-freeview -v bf_corrected.mgz -v seg_left.mgz:colormap=lut:lut=lookup_table.txt -v seg_right.mgz:colormap=lut:lut=lookup_table.txt

-## Alternative 'fast' versions:

-We also distribute two faster version, where the atlas deformation is pre-computed and then kept constant during the optimization, such that we only need to run the EM algorithm once for the Gaussian parameters and that is it.

-There are two sub-versions.
-One uses FireANTs (Jena et al., https://arxiv.org/abs/2404.01249) to register to the target scan a fake cartoon derived from the atlas.
-This version actively tries to fit smaller structures and subregions.
-The command line is:

-mri_histo_atlas_segment_fireants INPUT_SCAN OUTPUT_DIRECTORY GPU THREADS [BF_MODE]

-The other version uses SynthMorph (Hoffmann et al., Imaging Neuroscience, 2024), a neural network for image registration.
-This version is faster and does OK for 1mm isotropic scans.
-However, SynthMorph relies heavily on fitting the boundaries of whole structures and does not the map smaller regions as well (e.g., thalamic nuclei).
-Therefore, we do not recommend it for images with resolution better than 1mm isotropic (e.g., ex vivo scans).

-mri_histo_atlas_segment_fast INPUT_SCAN OUTPUT_DIRECTORY GPU THREADS [BF_MODE]

-For both commands, the options are similar to mri_histo_atlas_segment, but the atlas and gmm modes are always 'simplified' and '1mm', respectively.
-The output files in the output directory follow the same convention.

-These faster versions are particularly useful if you are running the code on the CPU rather than CPU.
-On a semi-modern desktop, the run time should be less than an hour; note that mri_histo_atlas_segment_fireants runs once per hemisphere, whhile mri_histo_atlas_segment_fast segments both hemispheres in a single run.